juand-r/EMNLP-2019/README.md

 # EMNLP 2019

-This contains a list of papers from EMNLP 2019 that look interesting (what is missing: lots of cross-lingual papers, multi-modal papers, and papers on machine translation, dialogue, question answering, intent classification, sentiment, emotion, aspect-level sentiment, stance detection, argument mining, SQL generation, code generation, question generation, code-switching, rumors, sarcasm, humor, bias and hate speech...).
+This contains summaries for a selection of papers from EMNLP 2019.
+What is missing: lots of cross-lingual papers, multi-modal papers, and papers on machine translation, dialogue, question answering, intent classification, sentiment, emotion, aspect-level sentiment, stance detection, argument mining, SQL generation, code generation, question generation, code-switching, rumors, sarcasm, humor, bias and hate speech...

 **Full list of papers:**